squinkylabs/SquinkyVCV/docs/chebyshev.md

 ## Signal Flow

 First there is a sine wave VCO.
-It has the controls you would expect, as well as a through-zero linear FM input, which allows a minimal  DX7-style FM.
+It has the controls you would expect, as well as a **through-zero linear FM** input, which allows a minimal  DX7-style FM.

 The VCO output then goes to a wave folder/clipper with gain controls.
 This allows for some distortion effects, and keeps the signal in a range that will keep the next stage happy.

 The output of the folder/clipper then goes to ten parallel Chebyshev waveshapers.
 The outputs of these are then mixed together through a specialized mixer.

-When everything is set in a typical manner, each of the Chebyshev waveshapers will be  outputting a pure sine wave at an integer multiple of the fundamental frequency.
-Thus, each one will be a discrete harmonic.
+When everything is set in a typical manner, each of the Chebyshev waveshapers will be outputting a pure sine wave at an integer multiple of the fundamental frequency.Thus, each one will be a discrete harmonic.

 ## Description of the controls